williamwight/MediaEdgeTimelines/ABufferStateandaPause.md

 | --- | --- | --- | --- | --- |
 | 5 | Sends the ping event | 10 | 7 | `/ping?configId=<datastreamID>` |

-Pings the backend every 10 seconds.
+A ping call is sent to the backend every 10 seconds.

 ```json
 {